uwaiseibna2/GAP/README.md

 # GAP methods for performing model training.

 ## Architecture with minimum CV error
-This command-line interface (CLI) command executes the `runGeneArchi.R` script.
-It tries different architectures of neural networks based on the input parameteres to map multi-species genetic data to binary phenotypes.
+This command executes the `runGeneArchi.R` script.
+It tries different NN architectures based on the input parameteres to map multi-species genetic data to binary phenotypes.
 Architectures with minimum CV error are displayed alonside the manhattan plot containing nucleotide positional importance for exons within the gene(s).

 **Command Structure**